 Investing in the Future - Middlefork School

-Sunset Ridge School District 29 FAQ: Middlefork School 2026 Funding Proposal
+Sunset Ridge School District 29 FAQ: Middlefork School March 17, 2026 Bond Referendum

 -

-Why is District 29 considering a bond referendum in March 2026?
+Why has District 29 placed a bond referendum on the March 2026 ballot?

-Sunset Ridge School District 29 is evaluating a bond referendum for the March 17, 2026 ballot to address pressing facility needs at Middlefork School (grades K-3).
+Sunset Ridge School District 29 has placed a bond referendum on the March 17, 2026 ballot to address pressing facility needs at Middlefork School (grades K-3).
 At 65 years old, the facility requires substantial reinvestment to remain safe, functional, and aligned with modern educational standards.
-A referendum would help finance a partial rebuild and comprehensive renovation of the school.
+The referendum would help finance a partial rebuild and comprehensive renovation of the school.

 Bond measures are long-term financing tools, similar to a mortgage, that allow school districts to fund large-scale facility improvements such as renovations, system upgrades, and new construction.